Meet FlyFin TaxGPT, Your A.I. Powered Tax-Assistant ️

 LLC, S corp or partnership

 With great power comes great responsibility – something that Uncle Ben pointed out to Peter Parker is quite true for a self-employed person too.
 It’s a well-known fact among freelancers, self-employed individuals and independent contractors that when you’re your own boss, you have to put that extra effort into running your day-to-day operations and business.
 Being in control of your business and work means you have to keep track of multiple things simultaneously, something a W-2 employee doesn't have to worry about.
-It also includes ascertaining your worth as a freelancer and calculating your self-employment income.
-According to a report, there are 58 million freelancers in the U.S. as of 2021.
-In addition, it is estimated that by 2028 there will be more than 90 million self-employed individuals in the country.
-Key highlights:
+It also includes ascertaining your worth as a freelancer and needing to calculate self-employment tax.
+There are 76.4 million freelancers in the U.S. as of 2024 and is estimated to be over 90 million by 2028.
+Key takeaways:

 • The national payment average for freelancers is $28 per hour.